Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Fermionic Harper Hofstadter graviton spectra

 Importantly, the two operators, i.e., quadrupolar density-density correlators $O^\pm_{nn}$ (full lines) and lattice stress tensor $O^\pm_s$ (dashed lines), show very similar features even at fairly large fluxes $n_\phi\simeq1/6-1/4$ when the magnetic length $l_B$ approaches the length scale of lattice spacing.
 To provide a more quantitative statement, we show in the inset of Fig. \ref{fig:hh_continuumlimit} an overlap distance between the two graviton spectra:

 where:

 is the normalized graviton wavefunction for a particular graviton operator $O$.
 The distance is already quite small at $n_\phi=1/4$ and tends to 0 as $n_\phi^3$ in the continuum limit.
-These results confirm that both operators flow to the same continuum stress tensor operator given by ultra-short-range interactions ($V_1$ pseudopotential) as $n_\phi\to0$.
-Indeed the interaction range is here fixed to be $r_c=2$ in units of the lattice spacing, while in magnetic lengths we have $r_c/l_B= 2\sqrt{2\pi n_\phi}$.
+These results confirm that both operators flow to the same operator in the continuum.
+Since the operator $O_{nn}^-$ is defined with an effective range which goes to zero in the continuum limit $r_c/l_B\to 0$, we conclude both operators flow to the continuum stress tensor of ultra-short-range interactions (Eq. \eqref{eq:hamiltonian_continuum}) when projected to the lowest band.
+Note that away from the continuum limit $O_{nn}$ still has very large overlap with the lattice stress stensor $O_s$.

 In Fig. \ref{fig:hh_continuumlimit}(b), we show MPS results for only the density-density graviton operator $O^\pm_{nn}$ at different fluxes $n_\phi$.
 The volumes realized by MPS are bigger $N= 12-24$, with a strongly anisotropic aspect ratios $L_x\times L_y=24\times6,48\times9,36\times8$ respectively for $n_\phi=1/4, 1/6,1/8$.
-The clearer effect of band mixing is a reduction of the graviton energy $\omega_G$.
+The clearer effect of band mixing is a reduction of the graviton energy $\omega_G$ (see also App. \ref{app:band_truncation}).
 Here we are in a regime where $\omega_G\sim \omega_B /5$ with $\omega_B$ the bandwidth.
 Secondly, the peak is a bit broadened despite the spectral broadening parameter $\eta$ being the same in the two panels (a) and (b).
 We attribute this to the anisotropic and edge effect of the cylinder boundary.